Twitter proposes flagging deepfakes, but would only remove content that threatens harm

-Twitter is proposing a handful of new features designed to help its users spot “synthetic” or “manipulated” media.
+Twitter is proposing a handful of new features designed to help its users spot “synthetic” or “manipulated” media, including deepfake videos.

-The social networking giant last month announced plans to implement a new policy around media assets that have been altered in a way to mislead the public, and today heralds the first draft proposal alongside a public consultation period as it refines the rules and how they’re enforced.
+The social networking giant last month announced plans to implement a new policy around media assets that have been altered to mislead the public.
+Today heralds Twitter’s first draft proposal, alongside a public consultation period, as it works to refine the rules and how they will be enforced.

-“When you come to Twitter to see what’s happening in the world, we want you to have context about the content you’re seeing and engaging with,” noted Twitter’s VP of trust and safety Del Harvey, in a blog post.
+“When you come to Twitter to see what’s happening in the world, we want you to have context about the content you’re seeing and engaging with,” said Twitter VP of trust and safety Del Harvey in a blog post.
 “Deliberate attempts to mislead or confuse people through manipulated media undermine the integrity of the conversation.”

 Deepfakes

 With the growing sophistication of technology, it has become easier to manipulate media such as photos, audio clips, and videos to falsely represent individuals or groups.
-In particular, the rise of AI-powered “deep fake” videos have become a specific concern in terms of how public figures such as politicians can be wrongly shown to be doing or saying things to advance a rival’s political agenda.
-The problem is not limited to Twitter, of course, but as a major mainstream communications and news conduit, it is particularly susceptible to being targeted by nefarious actors.
+In particular, the rise of AI-powered “deep fake” videos has become a specific concern in terms of how public figures such as politicians can be wrongly shown to be doing or saying things to advance a rival’s political agenda.
+The problem is not limited to Twitter, of course, but as a mainstream communications and news conduit, it is particularly susceptible to being targeted by nefarious actors.

 Twitter has proposed a definition of “synthetic and manipulated media” as: